Annytomica/Portfolio/README.md

 #### Features for when the number of portfolio projects increases:
 -	Singular pages for each portfolio project – hidden from navbar but linked to via the portfolio page.
 This would allow reduction of the number of images used on the portfolio page and thus limit the scrolling required on small screens.
 -	Make the Scientist and coder on homepage active links to the correct section on the portfolio page.
--	Hide the publications page – this is a really boring looking page and while its important to link to relevant publications from the portfolio page and be available as a general reference, having it accessible from a different menu in the footer and removing from navbar would be a cleaner approach in the long-term as it is only relevant for the scientist half of the portfolio.
+-	Hide the publications page – While it is important to link to relevant publications from the portfolio page and be available as a general reference, this is a boring looking page.
+Having it accessible from a different menu in the footer and removing from navbar would be a cleaner approach in the long-term as it is only relevant for the scientist half of the portfolio.

 ## Site Design Process
 ### Goal
 The goal of the site is to communicate Anny Devoys experience and diverse skillset to a wide audience.
 The design needs:
-1.	to be clean and easy to navigate with logical internal links.
+1.	to showcase projects from both research science and coding backgrounds.
-2.	visual appeal to draw visitors in and keep them on the site.
+2.	to clearly communicate each project purpose while avoiding complex ideas and specialist terminology so all projects are accessible to any visitor regardless of background.
-3.	to clearly communicate each project purpose while avoiding complex ideas and specialist terminology so all projects are accessible to any visitor regardless of background.
+3.	visual appeal to draw visitors in and keep them on the site.
-4.	to showcase projects from both research science and coding backgrounds.
+4.	to be clean and easy to navigate with logical internal links.

 ### Site Map
 The site map was developed in Balsamic.
-It follows a logical flow across four (not including About Me) pages – Home, Portfolio, Publications and Contact.
+It follows a logical flow across four pages – Home, Portfolio, Publications and Contact.

 ![site map](assets/readme/readme_site-map.png)

 ### Visual Identity
 The theme for visual identity was based on the interplay between neuroscience and AI, the two sides of Anny Devoy’s professional experience.
+The starting point was creating the key hero image with GenAI and building the visual identify from this.
 #### Hero
 The initial design concept for the hero banner was created using ChatGPT to generate specific prompts that would allow creation of appropriate images in MidJourney.
 The prompts were then developed further with specific MidJourney cues to add artistic style, size ratio and version use.
 #### Colour Palette